 You’ve landed a small business or startup client, and began developing your SEO strategy.
-Despite the potential you see in the client’s site (product or service) to leverage a great SEO campaign, soon you realize nothing is getting done because your client has accidentally turn him or herself into the SEO project’s worse enemy.
+Despite the potential you see in the client’s site (product or service) to leverage a great SEO campaign, soon you realize nothing is getting done because your client has accidentally turned him or herself into the SEO project’s worse enemy.

 Note: This article mentions SEO, but it applies to any digital marketing practice.